 This group declares that its mission "is to boldly advance peaceful, prosperous, and free societies grounded in a commitment to human worth and dignity."
 While it seems that Independent Institute scholars tend to express politically conservative viewpoints, the group's official position is that it is not influenced by partisan politics: "Today, the influence of partisan interests is so pervasive that public-policy debate has become too politicized and is largely confined to a narrow reconsideration of existing policies.
 In order to fully understand the nature of public issues and possible solutions, the Institute's program adheres to the highest standards of independent scholarly inquiry."
-Recent reports include the following: "A Philosophical Economist's Case Against a Government-Guaranteed Basic Income," "The Indignity of Universal Basic Income," and "Decrying Income Inequality Is a Harmful Tactic That Will Make Us All Worse Off."
+Recent reports include the following: "Protecting Intellectual Property Rights Will Save Lives Now and in the Future," "Why Are There Drug Shortages," and "Price Controls on Drugs Would Save Lives, but Also Take Them."